basho/basho_docs/CONTRIBUTING.md

     pages that do not exist, or do not exist in the same location, in every version of a given project.

-    1. If a new page is added and will not be back-ported to older versions of the project, the `version_history` map should include the `present_from` element with a Version Range as its value.
+    1. The `version_history.in` Version Range should be included for pages that do not exist in every version.

+        For pages that were added after the first published version of a project, a range similar to `>=1.2.0` or `1.2.0+` could be used.
+For pages that were removed at a certain version, a range similar to `<3.0.0` or `2.99.99-` (note that the `-` is inclusive, and equivalent to `<=`) could be used.
+An explicit range can be used for pages that were added late, and then removed, ex;

+        ```
+        version_history:
+          in: "1.2.0-2.99.99"
+        ```

-        (For more information regarding Version Ranges, please see the `ParseRange` function in js/tools/sem_ver.coffee.)
+        > For more information regarding Version Ranges, please see the

-        > For example, the page Riak TS page `using/riakshell` was added in
-        > verion 1.2.0.
-The `version_history` map for all versions of this page
-        > from 1.2.0 onward -- even versions of the page that have been moved on
-        > disk between versions -- should look like,
-        >
+        > `ParseRange` function in js/tools/sem_ver.coffee.
-        > ```
-        > version_history
-        >   present_from: "1.2.0+"
-        > ```

-    2. If a page is moved on disk between versions, the `version_history` map should include the `locations` element.
+    2. If a page is moved on disk between versions, the `version_history.locations` element should be used.

-        The `locations` element should be a list of tuples (list with length 2, really).
-Each tuple should include first a Version Range and then the path to the page for the given Range.
+        The `locations` element should be a list of tuples (list with length 2), each tuple being made up of a Version Range followed by the project /version-relative path to the page for the given Range.
 It will be assumed that any valid versions the `locations` list does not cover will follow the same path as the page being rendered.

+        **PLEASE BE AWARE; the first range that matches the given version will be used, and all following locations will not be checked.** If the first version listed masks all others (ex; `<=99.99.99`), its path will be the only path used.

         (For more information regarding Version Ranges, please see the `ParseRange` function in js/tools/sem_ver.coffee.)